Sutton585/dasut.github.io/xerox.md

 - [Xerox Summary of Reviews](http://connect.blogs.xerox.com/2017/02/28/the-reviews-are-in-and-theyre-winners/)
 - [Complete review from BuyersLab](https://www.buyerslab.com/News/Industry-News/2016/November/New-Xerox-Color-Printer-and-MFP-for-Small-Offices), the standard for high-quality testing of document and digital imaging products.

-### LUMA
+## LUMA Certification
-While at Xerox I was certified in the Luma Institute’s program on practices for innovation in Human-Centered Design.
+While at Xerox I was certified in the Luma Institute’s program on practices for Innovation in Human-Centered Design.
 I progressed all the way through the advanced HCD courses, gaining certification as an instructor and facilitator of Luma’s courses and putting their techniques into practice in cross-departmental teams.

 Topics include:
 - Leading a Culture of Innovation